lousousa/matadora/README.md

 ## Description

-That's my personal CSS library, which provides a simple grid system and another useful auxiliary styles.
+Matadora is a CSS library that provides a simple grid system and other useful auxiliary styles for layout building.
 No colors, no decoration, no theming.

 ## Installation